riff-lang/site/src/doc.md

 ### `lower(s)`

-Returns a copy of string `s` with all uppercase letters converted to lowercase.
-All other characters in string `s` are copied over unchanged.
+Returns a copy of string `s` with all uppercase ASCII letters converted to lowercase ASCII.
+All other characters in string `s` (including non-ASCII characters) are copied over unchanged.

 ### `num(s[,b])`